Policing-Redefined/docs/docs/user-docs/faq.md

 </details>
 ---
 <details>
-  <summary>When I go to get my gun from my car the game crashes!</summary>
+  <summary>When I go to get my gun from my car, the game crashes!</summary>
   <div>
     <div>Verify that:</div>
       <ul>